 If you are already a U.S. citizen, you don’t need a visa to visit Canada or a long list of other countries.
 The Department of State publishes extensive country-specific information, including entry/exit requirements, for U.S. passport holders planning to travel abroad.

-28 Responses to “U.S. Permanent Residents Can Visit Canada without a Visa”
+85 thoughts on “U.S. Permanent Residents Can Visit Canada without a Visa”

-You said “persons lawfully admitted to the United States for permanent residence who are in possession of their alien registration card (Green card) or can provide other evidence of permanent residence”.
+1. You said “persons lawfully admitted to the United States for permanent residence who are in possession of their alien registration card (Green card) or can provide other evidence of permanent residence”.

 What dose the other evidence of permanent residence mean?